Calicut Car Rental

 Places to Visit in Kozhikode

 Kozhikode beach:- This beach is one of the most popular beaches in Kerala and India as well.
-It is a retreat where many people spend their time gazing at the clan ocean and the beach.
+It is a retreat where many people spend their time gazing at the clean ocean and the beach.
 It is one of the cleanest beaches in India.
-There is no real beautification or maintenance effort taken up here, but still the cleanliness of the beach and also the waters are commendable.
-This is also a historically significant place as many naval battles have been fought here mainly by foreigners and people get to know these spine chilling stories and events via locals and story tellers.
+There is no real beautification or maintenance effort taken up here, but still, the cleanliness of the beach and also the waters are commendable.
+This is also a historically significant place as many naval battles have been fought here mainly by foreigners and people get to know these spine-chilling stories and events via locals and storytellers.

 S.M Street:- If a person is at Kozhikode, visiting SM Street is a must.
 And if that hasn’t been done then it’s an incomplete trip.
 That’s because this place is a commercial and shopping center where you get almost anything under the sun on sale.
 It’s mainly famous for its sweet shops that have been traditionally known for their popular halwas.
 This tradition of the SM Street of rich commercial complexes dates backs to 600 years and the place itself is that old.

 With so much on offer in the vast and glorious city, roaming around is more than just a small task.
 It’s actually a pain as the city is quite extensive.
 To avoid hassles while traveling a person might wise choose to rent a car in Calicut and explore the length and breadth of this wonderful city.
 Such services ease your pain as they take you to every spot you want to go with the assistance of navigation and planned itinerary.